+Flood risk.
 IP176 7-9 Woodbridge Road Archaeology - this site lies in an area of Anglo-Saxon activity outside the medieval town defences.
 Evaluation of an adjacent site found Saxon pits and an oven (IPS 702).
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Early assessment is recommended so that costs an timescales of archaeological work can be appraised.
-IP178 Island House, Duke Street Flood risk.
+IP178 Island House, Duke Street This site, in the Ipswich waterfront area, will require a condition relating to archaeological investigation attached to any planning consent.
+Flood risk.
 IP200 Griffin Wharf, Bath Street Archaeology - this is a large site on the edge of the river, close to Medieval sites (IPS 145, IPS 294).No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Flood risk.
 IP205 Burton's, College Street Archaeology - this site lies in an area of international archaeological importance, on the Anglo-Saxon and medieval waterfront of Ipswich (Historic Environment Record IPS 413).
 This site potentially represents that last surviving section of 'early' waterfront.
 The site will involve potentially high excavation costs.
-No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
-Flood risk.
-IP206 Cranfields, College Street Archaeology - this site has been subject to large scale excavation but post-excavation work was stalled by the development situation and there is still an outstanding obligation for assessment, conservation, analysis and publication, particularly of important waterlogged wooden structures from the Anglo-Saxon waterfront.
+Measures for archaeology should be addressed at an appropriate stage in the planning process.
+Early consultation and evaluation is advised so that decisions can be taken on preservation in situ , and/or appropriate investigation strategies designed.
+IP206 Cranfields, College Street Flood risk.
+Archaeology - this site has been subject to large scale excavation but post-excavation work was stalled by the development situation and there is still an outstanding obligation for assessment, conservation, analysis and publication, particularly of important waterlogged wooden structures from the Anglo-Saxon waterfront.
 Preservation by record has not been met, and the condition on IP/04/00313 remains outstanding.
 Any new applications would require a condition or agreement to secure post-excavation work.
 Any additional proposed groundworks should be subject to consultation.
+IP211 Regatta Quay, Key Street (subject to further Archaeology - this site has largely been excavated.
+Applications involving further groundworks should be subject to a condition relating to archaeology, where discussions with agent) appropriate.
 Flood risk.
-IP211 Regatta Quay, Key Street (subject to further discussions with agent) Archaeology - this site has largely been excavated.
-Applications involving further groundworks should be subject to a condition relating to archaeology, where appropriate.
-Flood risk.

 IP226 Helena Road Archaeology - this site lies on the edge of the channel of the Orwell.
 There is potential for buried historic deposits.
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Flood risk.
 IP246 158-160 London Road The site overlooks the River Gipping in a topographically favourable situation for early occupation.
 There are Roman, Saxon and prehistoric sites recorded in the vicinity (IPS 245, IPS 280).
 No objection in principle to development but it will require a condition relating to archaeological investigation attached to any planning consent.
 IP253 Electric House Crown Street The basement of the building is dug into the fills of the Late Saxon/Medieval town ditch.
 Should development involve groundworks/work at basement level, a condition would be recommended relating to archaeology.
 TPOs IP264 28-32 Tacket Street Within the Area of Archaeological Importance.
+This site is in the Anglo-Saxon and Medieval core of Ipswich, close to excavated remains (IPS 210).
+No objection in principle to re-development but it will require a condition relating to archaeological investigation attached to any planning consent.
 Overhead power lines.
 Within the Central Conservation Area.